hookup culture statistics

 • 88.1% of men achieved orgasm during their last hookup.

-Obviously the orgasm gap exists in hookups as well, and it is actually even more present here than in any other instance.
+The orgasm gap exists in hookups as well, and it is even more present here than in any other instance.

 If you take a look at the percentage of orgasms by gender and sexuality when people are sexually intimate the numbers are vastly different: